-New in town, Crazy Cajun is a fried seafood lovers paradise.
+Crazy Cajun is another seafood lovers paradise.
 The lunch and dinner menu offers just enough to satisfy everyone with a selection of seared tuna steaks and fried fish platters.
 We recommend the crab cake platter with a side of cheesy bacon cajun potatoes.
 Craving seafood gumbo or crawfish etouffee?
 Don’t worry, they’ve got that too!

 In all honesty, Cajun culture in Southeast Texas is best enjoyed through our food.
 When you choose to dine at one of our locally owned restaurants, it is more than you’re your average supper time.
 It’s a lifestyle where the heart and soul of our Gulf Coast community can be found day in and day out.
 Enjoy yourself by visiting one of our many great restaurants today!